-Maintaining this list of Oppressive Regimes also serves to reinforce the strength of the 'positive'/ESG aspect of our screening process - notably our 'Business Ethics' and 'Human Rights' pillars.
+Maintaining this list of Oppressive Regimes also serves to reinforce the strength of the sustainable business assessment - notably our 'Business ethics' and 'Human Rights' pillars.
 By remaining cognizant of those countries in which human rights risks are particularly acute, we know where to apply enhanced due diligence around a company's human rights policy suite and the nature of its in-country operations.
 We do of course remain mindful that human rights abuses can take place in any jurisdiction and within any sector.

-4 For the purposes of our screen, the disputed territories we have highlighted are Western Sahara / Morocco and Palestine / Israel
+&lt;sup>4 For the purposes of our screen, the disputed territories we have highlighted are Western Sahara / Morocco and Palestine / Israel